florence/esterel-calculus/README.txt

       `calculus.rkt`
             contains the calculus proper.
       `reduction.rkt`
-            contains the std reduction.
+            contains the reduction stratagy
       `eval.rkt`
-            contains and eval function used for testing and comparing to Agda.
+            contains and eval function used for testing `shared.rkt`
-      `shared.rkt`
             contains shared language grammar and helper
             metafunctions.